Posted on Wednesday 04 December 2019

 But it isn’t always easy to know what’s going to be cheaper during the week, mostly because it’s hard to find the time to search for deals.
 This is where coupon and savings apps come into play, such as:

 Using a coupon app makes it easy to see what’s on sale each week—and who knows, it might even help you find new grocery stores to experiment with!
-Instead of spending hours sifting through paper ads and cutting coupons, opt for sites like Flipp and Rebee to make shopping for deals as convenient and as painless as possible.
+Instead of spending hours sifting through paper ads and cutting coupons, opt for sites like Flipp and Reebee to make shopping for deals as convenient and as painless as possible.
+Also, get in touch with your credit card company.
+You can probably save more with "points" and things of that nature.
+If you have a good credit score, you may even get better rewards.

 We all have fancier grocery stores in our neighborhood—the kind where you can easily spend $60 putting together a charcuterie board, or find yourself splurging on a $7 bottle of organic salad dressing.
 While those supermarkets can be fun to walk around in and get some unique things, they aren’t the place for you when you are meal planning on a budget.